-- determine if such technological resources can be provided to the individual by some other source (e.g. a participating attorney, a party, a family member, friend, public library, or an appropriate agency of the State of Texas); and - c. determine whether the individual could participate in a meaningful manner by telephone (audio only). - 2.
-When an individual has physical or mental disabilities that would prevent the individual from operating the technology required, a judge shall: - a. determine if the individual has legal counsel, family or friends who can assist in operating the required technology; and - b. inquire as to what, if any, accommodations could be made which would allow the individual with a disability to participate. - 3.
-When an individual is incarcerated, a judge shall: - a. determine whether the facility has the technological resources or facilities to allow the incarcerated individual to participate in the hearing; - if the facility does not have the technological resources to allow the inmate to participate in a Zoom videoconference, determine whether the inmate could participate in a meaningful manner by telephone (audio only). - 4.
-When an individual is otherwise unable to participate in a hearing via videoconference or by audio only, a judge shall determine whether the individual can effectively participate in the proceeding by a sworn statement made out of court as permitted by the Emergency Orders of the Supreme Court of Texas. - 5.
-If no accommodation is available, the judge shall determine if a continuance is warranted, balancing the risk to public health and safety with the need to resolve the particular case. - 6.
-If no accommodation is available and the judge determines a continuance is not warranted, the judge may permit the hearing to occur in-person under the precautions and protocols in the approved in-person operating plan.
+- determine whether the individual could participate in a meaningful manner by telephone (audio only). - When an individual has physical or mental disabilities that would prevent the individual from operating the technology required, a judge shall: - a. determine if the individual has legal counsel, family or friends who can assist in operating the required technology; and - inquire as to what, if any, accommodations could be made which would allow the individual with a disability to participate. - When an individual is incarcerated, a judge shall; - determine whether the facility has the technological resources or facilities to allow the incarcerated individual to participate in the hearing; - if the facility does not have the technological resources to allow the inmate to participate in a Zoom videoconference, determine whether the inmate could participate in a meaningful manner by telephone (audio only). - 4.
+When an individual is otherwise unable to participate in a hearing via videoconference or by audio only, a judge shall determine whether the individual can effectively participate in the proceeding by a sworn statement made out of court as permitted by the Emergency Orders of the Supreme Court of Texas. - If no accommodation is available, the judge shall determine if a continuance is warranted, balancing the risk to public health and safety with the need to resolve the particular case. - If no accommodation is available and the judge determines a continuance is not warranted, the judge may permit the hearing to occur in-person under the precautions and protocols in the approved in-person operating plan.